xkohutka/documentation/asicde-backend-testing-enviroment.md

     - Backend is running on port 8080 on localhost:
         1. Use `http://127.0.0.1:8080/api/auth/users` as URL
         2. **Important:** select method POST
-        3. Fill Body with raw -> JSON information about new user:
+        3. Fill Body (raw -> JSON) with information about new user:
             ```json
             {
                 "username": "username",